 Our patrol reports provided a first opportunity for management and inspectors of protected areas to view maps showing the patrol routes of various teams.
 In addition, they provide simple figures and tables showing the number of patrol days, patrol distances, time spent on various patrols and results of each of the teams.
 It is not surprising that the first patrol reports were met with much interest during the first feedback meetings at the four protected areas.
 At Land of the Leopard National Park in particular, the reports led to very lively discussions between inspectors and the management about patrol quality and options for improvement.

-In the first full program year, 2011, we saw a marked growth in anti-poaching results at the two sites where we first introduced LEM in comparison to the three years previous to the start of our program (see figure on the right).
+In the first full program year, 2011, we saw a marked growth in anti-poaching results at the two sites where we first introduced the "SMART Approach" in comparison to the three years previous to the start of our program (see figure on the right).
 In both reserves, the numbers of firearms confiscated more than doubled, the numbers of poachers caught increased by 1.8 to 2.5 times, and the total amount of fines increased by 1.3 to 7.2 times.
 At least part of these results are due to an increase in patrol quality in 2011 compared to previous years.

 Reducing tiger and prey poaching through improved law enforcement is one of the key strategies for tiger conservation identified at the St. Petersburg International Tiger Summit 2010.